 The day after Diwali Govardhan Puja is performed in North and in South people celebrate Bali Padyami and it is believed that King Mahabali returns to earth on this day to visit his subjects.

 Despite differences there is one similarity in the celebration.
 That is the brother-sister bonding.
 The last day of the festival is known as Bhai Dhooj in North India and in South India it is the Yama Dvitiya.
-The significance is almost same.
+The significance is almost the same.
 Sisters invite brothers to their place and pray for their long lives.